javelinsoft/OWASP-Security-Header-Checker-Tool/README.md

 * Click the "Check Headers" button to start the process.
 * Review the results displayed in the table, which shows the tested URL, header names, and their statuses.
 * Use the right-click context menu to copy information to your clipboard as needed.
 * Click the "Stop Check" button to halt the process at any time.
-Note: This tool currently only checks for the presence of headers and not for misconfigured headers.

 ## Contributing